Home

 How to build an MVP that actually works

-I've learned that the key to building a successful MVP is understanding what "minimum" really means.
-It's not about building the smallest possible product, it's about building the smallest product that can deliver real value to users.
+As a Fractional CTO, I've learned that the key to building a successful MVP is understanding what "minimum" really means.
+It's not about building the smallest possible product, it's about building the smallest product that can deliver real value to users and validate your business assumptions.

-The best MVPs I've seen were the ones that focused on solving one problem really well, rather than trying to solve many problems poorly.
-They were simple, focused, and designed to learn quickly.
+The best MVPs I've helped build were the ones that focused on solving one problem really well, rather than trying to solve many problems poorly.
+They were simple, focused, and designed to learn quickly - perfect for startups that need to move fast and validate ideas efficiently.

 MVP Principles